 - Assisting the government of Liberia in constitutional and governance reform

 Constitutional and Governance Reform in Liberia

-The Center advises Liberia’s Governance Reform Commission, and Center members have helped to write Liberia’s law reform and anti-corruption statutes.
-The Center also helped to draft the statute that set up the constitutional reform process and currently serves as the official advisor to Liberia’s Constitutional Reform Commission.
+The Center advises Liberia’s Law Reform Commission, and Center members have helped to write Liberia’s law reform and anti-corruption statutes.
+The Center also helped to draft the statute that set up the constitutional reform process and currently serves as an official advisor to that process.

-The Constitutional Reform Commission and the Center in cooperation have written the first-ever treatise on the meaning of the Liberian constitution.
+In cooperation with Liberian scholars, Center personnel wrote the first-ever treatise on the meaning of the Liberian constitution.
 The text of Liberia’s constitution is similar to the text of the U.S. Constitution, but the courts have interpreted those words quite differently on either side of the Atlantic.
 The treatise therefore examines the meaning of the Liberian Constitution as defined by many decades of Supreme Court precedent, and provides a baseline for considering reforms to that constitution.

 In 2013, the Constitutional Reform Commission asked the CCD to assist in the development of a process of public consultation which would increase the public’s engagement with the reform process.
 The goal of the public consultation process was to gather information about the needs and desires of the people of Liberia, in order to assist the Constitutional Review Committee with the design of amendments responsive to the people’s needs, and then to provide public education about the final proposed amendments so the people could cast informed votes in the referendum that would be required at the end of the process.
 The Center developed guidelines to ensure that the process would be welcoming and inclusive for all of Liberia’s people, including women, youth, the disabled, and rural people who do not speak English.